Serroda/fluid-tile/README.md

 `Settings > KWin Scripts > Click on "Get New" button > Search 'Fluid tile' > Install`

+## F.A.Q
-## Differences between other tile managers
+### Differences between other tile managers

 The main difference is that `Fluid tile` uses the native KWin API to manage windows and layout, ensuring a smoother integration with native KDE, this means that the customization options are more limited for the user compared to other options.

 Install `Fluid tile` if you want a native KDE tiling, while if you want something more customized use other options like Krohnkite or Polonium

+### Shortcuts

+You can use the native KDE shortcuts, my recommendation is to change the shortcuts for `Window Management`, specifically change `Custom Quick Tile Window to the Bottom/Left/Right/Top` to `Meta + Down/Left/Right/Up` for smoother use